 ‘Two Tars’ is a spectacular return to form for Laurel & Hardy – and thank goodness for that!
-This is exactly what was required following the confusing and, without wanting to sound melodramatic, traumatic experience of watching the boys’ previous film ‘Early to Bed’ (see the blog for details).
+This is exactly what was required following the confusing and, without wanting to sound melodramatic, traumatic experience of watching the boys’ previous film ‘Early to Bed’.

 What a relief to read the opening title cards.
 Gone is the spectre of one-miss wonder Emmett Flynn, supplanted by our old friend James Parrott, back in the director’s seat.
 With the usual suspects; Messrs McCarey, Stevens, Currier and Walker, this was already feeling like I was sliding my feet back into my favourite slippers, having just painfully tottered around in my cramped winklepickers…